Strominger connection and pluriclosed metrics: The proof of Theorem

 \vsv \vsv

 \textbf{Acknowledgments.} The first named author is grateful to the Mathematics Department of Ohio State University for the nice research environment and the warm hospitality during his stay.
-The second named author would like to thank his collaborators Qingsong Wang and Bo Yang in their previous works, which laid the foundation for the computation carried out in the present paper.
+The second named author would like to thank his collaborators Gabriel Khan, Qingsong Wang and Bo Yang for their previous joint works, which laid the foundation for the computation carried out in the present paper.
+We are also very grateful to the referee for the exceptionally long list of suggestions for improvement and typo corrections, which enhanced the readability of the paper.

 \vs